 What is Filariasis?

 Filariasis is a parasitic disease caused by a roundworm of the family Filarioidea.
 The filarial worms are transmitted and spread by blood-feeding black flies and mosquitoes.
 Upon entering the body, the larvae of the worm accumulate in an organ of the body and multiply where they cause the chronic inflammation of that organ.
-Depending on the infecting parasite there are two different kinds of filariasis that affect different parts of the body.
+Depending upon the infecting parasite there are two different kinds of filariasis that affect different parts of the body.

 Types of Filariasis

-- Lymphatic filariasis: It is caused by the Wuchereria bancrofti worms, Brugia malayi and Brugia timori.
+It is caused by the Wuchereria bancrofti worms, Brugia malayi and Brugia timori.
 These worms affect the lymphatic system especially the lymph nodes.
 Chronic cases of lymphatic filariasis lead to the disease Elephantiasis.

 The Life cycle of a Filarial worm

 - The larvae then mature and the adult filarial worms release smaller worms called microfilariae covered in a protective coating of the blood.
 The next time a mosquito bites the person, these microfilariae enter into the mosquito with the blood cells.

-Causes of Filariasis
+Causes of Elephantiasis Filariasis

 When the infected Anopheles mosquitoes bite a healthy person, the larvae called microfilariae moves into the lymph nodes and develop into adult worms and persist for years.

 Treatment and Preventions for Filariasis